Research Briefings Recordings

 TransFormed: Addressing Intimate Partner Violence from Two-Spirit, Nonbinary, and Trans Perspectives

 Description: The TransFormed Project is a bilingual, community-based research project led by METRAC: Action on Violence in partnership with the Centre de Francophone with the goal of addressing barriers within and increasing access to health care and social services for Two-Spirit, nonbinary and trans survivors of intimate partner violence (IPV).
-This presentation will introduce the project’s methodology, key research findings, and implications for the provision of support services to Two-Spirit, nonbinary and trans survivors of IPV.
+This presentation introduced the project’s methodology, key research findings, and implications for the provision of support services to Two-Spirit, nonbinary and trans survivors of IPV.

-At the end of this presentation you will:
+At the end of this presentation, participants:

 Maeisha the current Project Coordinator for the TransFormed Project at METRAC.
 Initially starting as a PLG (Peer Leadership Group) member, Maiesha joined on as a Project Coordinator in 2020.
 Maiesha is passionate about the arts and holds a Bachelor of Fine Arts (Hons) in Film Production from York University.
 When they aren’t writing or working on set, they are honing their skills and love for community organizing through participating or programming community events and initiatives.